adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

   featured_image: https://cc-dam.imgix.net/UpsellListicle4.png
   featured_image_alt: 22 services to add value to web development projects
 ---
 Providing more value than your clients expect is a great way to build business relationships that last.
-Delivering additional value to your web development clients can do wonders by making your clients feel understood, and more likely to continue working with you or your agency in the future.
-You can deliver more value to your web development clients by offering add-on services, which can be suggested to your clients above and beyond the initial project scope.
+Delivering additional value to your web development clients can help show you're clients that you're thinking of all aspects of their website project and business, and also make them more likely to continue working with you or your agency in the future.

 The guiding principles of suggesting additional services are simple:

-* Offer add-ons&nbsp;**after** your client has made a commitment to employ your web development services.
-* Only suggest additional services that are relevant to your clients web development project, and business goals.
+* Only suggest additional services that are relevant to your clients' web development project, business goals, and that fit within a reasonable budget.
-* Consider bundling your web development services together as a 2-for-1 offer, i.e. offer the additional service at half price with the initial purchase.
+* Consider bundling your web development services together, i.e. offering the additional services at a reduced price when bundled together with the initial price of the website project.
-* Keep the cost of the additional services lower than the initial web development project's cost.
+* Try to keep the cost of the additional services lower than the initial web development project's cost.

 We’ve put together this handy list of 22 different web development services you can leverage to provide more value to your clients.
 Just keep in mind that not every service will make sense for every client; always consider which web development add-on services to suggest on a case-by-case basis.